 Our MyPort Hub teams are on hand to help you with any course questions or issues, and you can access 24 hour wellbeing support from our trained counsellors.
 Meanwhile our finance support team is available to help you with any money worries, our careers team can help you find part time work or a placement, and our academic skills team will help you with everything you need to know about studying at Uni.

 If you ever need a face-to-face chat, you can speak with your personal tutor and any of our guidance and support teams, who are also available in person, or video chat, phone or email.

 Our Sports facilities are open again, with everything from gym sessions to yoga classes, badminton to 5-a-side available.
-Plus our fantastic new Ravelin Sports Centre, which will include an 8 lane 25m swimming pool, 8 court sports hall, climbing and bouldering and more - opens later this year.
+Plus our fantastic new Ravelin Sports Centre, which will include an 8 lane 25m swimming pool, 8 court sports hall, climbing and bouldering and more - opens in 2022.